 We provide easy tick checklists for sellers when they list their toy, so that they can give as much factual information as possible.
+We have a long & comprehensive blog post for buyers and sellers called How it Works covering all you need to know about the process of buying and selling on the marketplace.
 But what if someone ticks the wrong box – e.g. they say it´s made of silicone but it looks more like a jelly toy !
 Well, it´s true that pictures can be deceiving, but this is where we need you to be upfront and ask the seller to confirm the material.
+Our FAQ page has several questions advising what to do if you feel that a toy has not been accurately described.
 If you write on the public comments, it can help other people too.
 After you press the BUY button, your conversation is not public – but our moderator can see it too.

 You might also find that a toy material consists of a combination of materials, which is why it is perfectly correct to say silicone, but it may not be silicone alone.
 This, is why people bang on about it having to be 100% silicone, to know it’s tip-top, absolutely-only made of silicone – if that is what you’re after.

 But, whilst the world gets itself sorted out, this is all about minimising the risk.
 If you took no risks at all you would never leave your house, and it seems there are already so many risks right there in your house !
 So it´s about being wise, being informed, and getting the balance right.
 Do read up on Recycling sex toys in our blog article.